prasser/newtonraphson/README.md

 Iterations | 19
 Quality    | 99.864987 [%]

-We know that the derivatives of the first object function are only defined for a > -1 and that the derivatives of the second object function are only defined for a + b > - 1.
+We know that the derivatives of the first object function are only defined for *a > -1* and that the derivatives of the second object function are only defined for *a + b > -1*.
 So we may specify constraints:

 ```Java
 Constraint2D constraint1 = new Constraint2D(){